OWI with a Minor Wisconsin's Surprisingly Brutal Penalties

 Because of the harsh penalties of getting caught driving under the influence with a minor, it makes sense to be very careful about how much you have had to drink before finding yourself in that situation.
 But the fact is, an OWI (sometimes called a DUI or DWI in other states) may be a surprise even to you.
 You may feel perfectly comfortable driving and only to discover that your BAC is a hair above the legal limit after you get pulled over and breathalyzed.

-If this happens to you, no matter how bad the situation appears, just do three things: remain calm, remain silent and get a lawyer.
+If this happens to you, no matter how bad the situation appears, just do three things: remain calm, remain silent, and get an experienced OWI lawyer in Madison, WI or Milwaukee, WI.
 At Grieve Law, a large part of our practice has been devoted to assisting people who are being accused of drunk driving.
 Our experienced defense attorneys don’t try to apply a “one size fits all” solution.
 We carefully examine the circumstances of each individual case to mount the best possible defense.
 And we are not a “fee to plea” law firm; we’re not afraid to fight cases in court.
 Call us today for a free consultation!